Miami, Florida, USA

 Located on the Atlantic Ocean, Miami is the seat of Miami-Dade County and the second most populated city in Florida by population behind Jacksonville.
 It has approximately 463,000 inhabitants in the city proper as of 2017.
 The Miami metropolitan area (Miami-Fort Lauderdale-West Palm Beach) comprised 6,158,824 residents as of the 2017 US Census Bureau Estimate.

 Miami's rapid transit network consists of two metro services and a people mover with three services.
-It also has a commuter rail service to cities to the north and a bus rapid transit corridor connecting the far south of the city to the southern suburbs, though the latter is not covered on this website.
+It also has a commuter rail service to cities to the north and a bus rapid transit line connecting the far south of the city to the southern suburbs.

 Opened 1984, the Miami Metrorail consists of two rapid transit services mainly using shared track, connecting the city of Miami, Florida to Miami International Airport and Hialeah in the north, and Dadeland in the south.